 - Solitude.
 I suspect that many of us who struggle with staying calm in the chaos also struggle with noise.
 Some people — extroverts — are happy with a ton of noise.
 As a highly sensitive mom, I need solitude and silence every single day in order to maintain my own inner peace and calm.
 Silence is often the medicine we need to replenish and rejuvenate ourselves and yet it may be the hardest to make happen.
 There are many other ways to stay at peace.

 - Take a deep breath.
 The biggest rule we should ever abide by is to never, ever punish a child when we’re angry.
 Just don’t.
 Heed this advice and you’ll always be a calm parent.
 Instead, work on returning to your calm, balanced state so you can make powerful decisions with impact.
 Separate the kids and then walk away.
 Step outside.
 Or, go to your room and close the door and lay on your bed until you are calm.
 Run down to the basement.
 Put on some music in your ear buds.
 Something.
 Anything.
 Just breathe and calm down before you even attempt to react.

 - Go to bed early.
 It’s true that going to bed early has many wonderful benefits.
 Being fully rested for life as a mother is key.
 You can’t be a good parent if you are too tired to think, too tired to come up with creative responses and solutions or too tired to ignore the small things.

 - Get a hobby.
 I journal and do a lot of personal growth work for my own inner joy.
 For others, though, there’s hobbies like exercising, cooking or sewing or quilting or crocheting.
 Even more are finding a love in photography, baking, blogging, or gardening.
 We all have that one thing that just fills us up, that gives us a different purpose in life.
 Devote yourself to something that will get your mind on something other than your child’s misbehavior.

 - Ignore the small stuff.
 What’s that book say, it’s all small stuff?
 I don’t know about that.
 But I do know that some parents — myself included — can get wrapped up in micromanaging their children and their every move.
 Delegate some of that worry and stress to the Universe. this includes NOT arguing back with a child.

-- Clean.
+- Angry Clean.
 When your children are frustrating the bejeezus out of you, clean.
 Do those things that you need to do and work off the frustrations by cleaning.
 This is the only time that I stress the importance of cleaning.
 It gives you something productive to do instead of micromanaging the children.
-While your at it, think of the chores they will have to do as a result of their bad behavior.
+While you are at it, think of the chores they will have to do as a result of their bad behavior.
 Some call it an uh-oh chore.
 I just call it a chore to help fill my bucket back up.
 The great thing with this kind of angry cleaning is that when things are calm, your home is clean and you have some time to enjoy it.

 - Speak your mantra.
 Each of us has phrases that give us comfort, sayings that we can say over and over again in our heads until the difficult moment passes.
 Some of you suggested mantras like “I am the adult” or “Mommy is the greatest!”
 I have a whole list of mantras that I use.

 - Slow down.
 I am a big fan of a busy, full life but I’m not a fan of being busy for the sake of being busy.
 I wrote a book about this, in fact.
 In my book, I talk about how as mothers we’re always going to be busy.
 So there’s not much LESS we can do.
 BUT we can do what we have to do more slowly and with more intention.
 Don’t plan a ton of things because the minute you want to get a long list of things done is the very minute that you will find things blow up.
 Stress is what causes us to lose our cool so the less we have to stress about, the less crazy we’ll become.

 - Role model.
 You are building a legacy for how you will be remembered as a parent.
 This is big stuff.
 If you want your children to grow up calm, cool and collected than keep that in your head at all times.
 What you say to your children becomes what they hear in their heads.
 That’s powerful stuff to consider.

 - Eat.
 Hangry is a real thing.
 There have been many times when I’ve been starving and not taking care of myself.
 Stop and make sure you’re not feeling the result of low blood sugar.
 Take care of you the way you take care of your child.